 D. BOARD DISCUSSION/ACTION:

-1. Motion by Petersen to have Todd Miller, current Township attorney, continue to represent Torch Lake Township under the new firm of Parker Harvey, with the existing files to be electronically transferred to new firm, was seconded and passed 4-0.
+1. Motion by Petersen to have Todd MILLAR , current Township attorney, continue to represent Torch Lake Township under the new firm of Parker Harvey, with the existing files to be electronically transferred to new firm, was seconded and passed 4-0.

-2. Request to hire from North flight: Motion by Schultz per Chris Thompson’s letter of recommendation dated 2/14/20 to hire David Gilbert with full employee benefits was seconded and passed 4-0.
+2. Request to hire : Motion by Schultz per Chris Thompson’s letter of recommendation dated 2/14/20 to hire David Gilbert with full employee benefits was seconded and passed 4-0.

 3. Annual Meeting Change – submitted by Alan Martel to discontinue annual meeting due to low attendance (State of the Township address).
 Petersen maintains public should have opportunity to attend.
 Cook concurs.
 Changing date of annual meeting has shown some improvement in attendance.
 Schultz moves to table until Martel can attend.